New Challenge: Potluck Bingo

 Our rations are soldier’s fare: dried meat and dried fruits supplemented with lembas.
 Serviceable but monotonous.
 The Dunedain’s food stuffs are identical save for their waybread but it is of a kind to lembas.
 Supplies are brought from Osgiliath to the camps on Gorgoroth with risk.
 The supply trains have been attacked, and men have been slain.

 Water, as you might expect, is problematic.
 However, Sauron’s allies and thralls need water, just as we do, so there are deep wells, but only a few.
 The water stinks, and it is now so contaminated as to be non-potable.
 Fortunately, the Dúnedain know how to purify water, rendering it safe for them to drink.
 Macilion has exchanged information with them and together, the Dúnedain and our field smiths have concocted efficient purification systems, a mix of sand, silver filings and charcoal.
 The Men were surprised that we required clean water, thinking that the Firstborn would be immune to foulness.
-They have learned that we also can be poisoned and that contaminated water, although lethal for mortals, causes us to grip our guts in agony for a day or so even if it does not kill us.
+They have learned that we also can be poisoned and that contaminated water, although lethal for mortals, causes us to grip our guts in agony for some days even if it does not kill us.

 Although the purification systems are impressive, they do not remove the stink of brimstone.
 That is everywhere, and we all reek of it, thanks in part to soaking in the hot springs, our only source of water for bathing.